-X'01' - force control field.
-Causes a key=-4 to be returned when a control key is hit on a field with Program control = "a" (return on exit) or "o" (return on exit or select).
-Control key will be returned on next converse-panel.
-Normally just the control key would be returned in this situation.
-This rule does not apply if key to be returned is -2 (selection key).
-X'02' - window position in pixels rather than cells if new window being derived from panel.
-X'04' - mnemonics for static text.
+window position in pixels rather than cells if new window being derived from panel. mnemonics for static text.
 For static text items, if "~" is included in the text, the following character will be underlined, indicating that this character is a mnemonic.
 For fields, set the Mnemonic property for all fields apart from push buttons, radio boxes and check boxes (for which it's set automatically.)
 This will allow the appropriate alt+letter key to be used to switch focus to this field.

-X'08' - panel contains anchor fields X'10' - used by Web Client X'20' - search for an icon file named ppppppp.ico where ppppppp is the name of the panel.
+X'08' Anchor fields - panel contains anchor fields

+X'10' Generate popup html - used by Web Client

+X'20' Panel icon - search for an icon file named pppppppp.ico where pppppppp is the name of the panel.

 This icon will be displayed in the title bar instead of the standard system icon.
 The icon will be set or reset when the panel is initially displayed or when a SET-WINDOW-DEF call is made.